 - 52 percent of buyers say LinkedIn has the most influence on their research process before purchasing a product.

 - 57 percent of LinkedIn’s traffic is mobile.

 Start selling online now with ShopifyStart your free trial

 Want to Learn More?

 - 101+ Best Small Business Software Programs You Need to Know About

 - 13 Best Free Online Courses You Can Start Today

-- How to Start an Online Store in 2021: A 7 Step Guide
+- How to Start an Online Store: A 7-Step Guide

 - 10 Best Squarespace Alternatives for Every Kind of Website